There are calls for an online register of accessible housing to help people living with disabilities find suitable and affordable housing.

-“Accessible housing is there - but they often get sold to people without a disability."
+“Accessible housing is there, but it often gets sold to people without a disability."

-This problem could be eased by a comprehensive online inventory of accessible housing in Australia, so people can easily find what exists, according to Dr Sharam.
+This problem could be eased by a comprehensive online inventory of accessible housing in Australia, so people can easily find what exists, Dr Sharam said.

-The Summer Foundation, a disability advocacy organisation in Victoria, helped establish a pilot project in 2017 called the “Housing Hub" - but it is still in its infancy.
+The Summer Foundation, a disability advocacy organisation in Victoria, helped establish a pilot register in 2017 called the “Housing Hub" - but it is still in its infancy.

-The Foundation's Alecia Rathbone told SBS News she has high hopes.
+The Foundation's Alecia Rathbone said she has high hopes.

-"We've been doing it now for a few months, and we've got our website up and running," Ms Rathbone said.
+"We've been doing it now for a few months, and we've got our website up and running," Ms Rathbone told SBS News.

 "But what we want to see in the future, is that it becomes a great matching platform for people with disability to be matched to the house that would meet their needs."